-- Existing state, regional, and local visions and plans related to transportation, economic development, land use, and the environment; - Available data on trends, conditions, and forecasts impacting transportation in Florida; - A survey of millennials living inside and outside of Florida to document preferences for transportation and technology; and
+- Existing state, regional, and local visions and plans related to transportation and the economy; - Available data on trends, conditions, and forecasts impacting transportation in Florida; - A survey of millennials living inside and outside of Florida to document preferences for transportation and technology; and

-• Five alternative futures for Florida's transportation system, which were intended to help understand and prepare for the range of possibilities facing Florida's transportation system.
+Five alternative futures for Florida's transportation system, which were intended to help understand and prepare for the range of possibilities facing Florida's transportation system.

 In conjunction with the FTP update, FDOT is working with the steering committee, an additional advisory group, partners, and the public to update the Strategic Intermodal System (SIS) Policy Plan.
-The FTP provides guidance for other state, regional, and local plans, including the SIS Policy Plan.
 The SIS is the high-priority network of transportation facilities critical to Florida's economic competitiveness.
 The integrated update process ensures that FTP implementation focuses first and foremost on the transportation facilities most critical for connecting Florida's regions and connecting Florida to other state and nations.